Where mind, body, & creativity meet

 Our approach to EMDR is gentle, collaborative, and tailored to each individual client’s pace and readiness.

-EMDR Fees
+EMDR Investment

 EMDR Intake Appointment (starting November 2026): $350